rafid29mehda/Fetal-Health/New Contribution/Final/Paper Writing/Methodology/Overall.md

 - **Rigor**: Justifies choices (e.g., ±5% noise, 50 Monte Carlo passes) with clinical/technical rationale.
 - **Novelty**: Integrates five unique components, distinguishing it from prior static models.

-This section is ready—replace placeholders with actual figures, and let me know if you need refinements or the next part!